steipete/notarium-mcp/docs/spec.md

     *   **Schema Migrations:** No automated, non-destructive schema migrations for the SQLite database.
 Schema changes will require deleting the old cache.
     *   **Single User Focus:** Designed for a single Simplenote account per MCP Notarium instance.
     *   **Tag Search via FTS:** Tags are filtered via SQL `WHERE` clauses on the JSON `tags` column, not directly integrated into the main FTS5 index of note content.
 This means combined FTS content search + tag search relies on SQLite's query optimizer.
-    *   **Database Unencrypted:** The local SQLite cache file is not encrypted in the current `sql.js`-based implementation.
+    *   **Database Unencrypted:** The local SQLite cache file is not encrypted by MCP Notarium in the current `sql.js`-based implementation.

 **20. Future Considerations (Post-V1)**
     *   Advanced fuzzy search integration (`fuse.js`).